AleMorales9011/ForgeWare/README.md

 This repository is a comprehensive showcase of my proficiency in DevOps best practices and tools.
 A collection of projects demonstrating the automation of infrastructure provisioning, application deployments, and workflow streamlining using industry-standard DevOps tools.

 > [!NOTE]
-> You will find practical examples of how I leverage DevOps to achieve:<br>
+> You will find practical examples of how to leverage DevOps to achieve:<br>
 > **Efficiency**: Reduced manual tasks and streamlined workflows for faster development and deployment cycles.<br>
 > **Reliability**: Consistent and error-free infrastructure and application configurations through code-driven automation.<br>
 > **Collaboration**: Improved visibility and communication across development and operations teams.<br>